wlsf82/wlsf82/README.md

 - 🎙️ Listen to my podcast (in Portuguese) on [Spotify for Podcasters](https://anchor.fm/testando-na-gringa)
 - 🎙️ Listen to my podcast (in English) on [Spotify](https://open.spotify.com/show/1ZRRgVDduSSSkWmhwyQIIE)
 - ☕ [Buy me a coffee](https://www.buymeacoffee.com/walmyrtat)!
-- 💬 And feel free to ask me about testing automation in the JavaScript realm.
+- 💬 And feel free to ask me about test automation in the JavaScript realm.

 Want to know more about me?
 Visit my website => https://walmyr.dev.